huaqianlee/blog-file/_posts/Linux/Consolidating-the-foundation-of-Linux-basic-cmds.md

 2. Hotkey: Ctrl + ALt + F1/2/3/...

 ### init
-`init` is the first process, it is Commonly located on `/sbin/init`, if kernel can't find `init`, it will try to run `/bin/sh`, if the operation fails , the OS will fail to start successfully.
+`init` is the first process, it commonly locates on `/sbin/init`, if kernel can't find `init`, it will try to run `/bin/sh`, if the operation fails , the OS will fail to start successfully.

 `init` has 7 runlevels, we can check the default runlevel and runlevels in `/etc/inittab`.
 As follows:
 ```